Morpho-evolution with learning using a controller archive as an inheritance mechanism: Appendix I: Algorithms Description

 \subsubsection{Manufacturability restrictions}

-Each organ in the body-plan has to meet the same manufacturability criteria introduced in the work of Buchanan et al.\cite{buchanan2020bootstrapping}.
-If an organ fails any of the manufacturability tests then the organ is removed from the final body-plan phenotype.
+Each component in the body-plan has to meet the same manufacturability criteria introduced in the work of Buchanan \textit{et al}.\cite{buchanan2020bootstrapping}.
+If an component fails any of the manufacturability tests then the component is removed from the final body-plan phenotype.

-The physical head organ has 8 electrical connections for organs, therefore only up to 8 active organs can be connected to head skeleton at any time.
-The joint organs offer the option to electrically daisy chain one more active organ.
-In total, a body-plan can have up to 16 active organs.
+The physical head organ has 8 electrical connections for components, therefore only up to 8 active components can be connected to head skeleton at any time.
+The joints offer the option to electrically daisy chain one more active component.
+In total, a body-plan can have up to 16 active components.

-The size of the skeleton connected to the head organ can be as big as 23cm x 23 cm 23 cm.
+The size of the skeleton connected to the head component can be as big as 23cm x 23 cm x 23 cm.